 Strain tracking is a versatile tool with a wide range of uses, spanning from medical settings and food production to nutrition and disease monitoring.
 At Tiny Health, our new strain-tracking feature initially focuses on probiotic strain tracking.
 This exciting development offers the possibility to check if the probiotics you're taking are detectable in your gut.
 While it's important to note that there might be instances where these probiotics are not detected, this does not necessarily mean they aren't beneficial.
 This tool can provide valuable insights into the effectiveness of your probiotics and contribute to a better understanding of your gut health.

 One significant impact of this technology is on infants and toddlers.
-Adults have diverse and stable guts that results in many probiotics having a transient nature where they pass through without colonizing, however, in children, their microbiomes are just getting established and probiotic strains have a higher likelihood of colonizing and making up a significant portion of the microbial community.
+Adults have diverse and stable guts which results in many probiotics having a transient nature where they pass through without colonizing, however, in children, their microbiomes are just getting established and probiotic strains have a higher likelihood of colonizing and making up a significant portion of the microbial community.
 Identifying and understanding these strains in infants' guts can help you better assess the effectiveness of your probiotic regimen, allowing for quick adjustments when needed.

 What can I learn from Tiny Health’s probiotic strain tracking?